saarw/saarw.github.io/_posts/2020-06-18-shipping-linux-binaries-that-dont-break-with-rust.markdown

 This tactic allows broad Linux compatibility and lets you use allocators such as jemalloc, but makes your binary depend on Glibc and prevents running on Alpine Linux (at least without special compatibility layers).

 ## Avoid SSL-library incompatibilities
-Another thing that can break your application is incompatible TLS library installations or non-standard certificate locations.
+Incompatible Transport Layers Security library dependencies can also break your binary.

 ### Use Rustls
-[Rustls](https://crates.io/crates/rustls) replaces operatings system Transport Layers Security implementations, such as OpenSSL, with a memory-safe implementation in Rust.
+[Rustls](https://crates.io/crates/rustls) replaces the operating system TLS implementation, such as OpenSSL, for your binary with a memory-safe implementation in Rust.
 By compiling your program with Rustls your program no-longer depends on OpenSSL or other libraries being installed on the target system.

 Popular communication libraries in Rust often allow you to specify Rustls using feature flags or by dependending on specific crates.
 For instance the reqwest http client uses Rustls by specifying the flag rustls-tls in the dependency